There is an option now on your profile page

 - And then v4 gives us Raina Morales, who stands at 6'6"

-- Pala in Tales of MU, despite being a college student, comes off as a mixture of this trope and Statuesque Stunner.
+- Pala, despite being a college student, comes off as a mixture of this trope and Statuesque Stunner.
 Of course, her own perspective is the inverse of this trope; as a storm giant, she is rather small in her own estimation, even as she awkwardly towers over everyone else at MU.

 - "Big Patty" from Hey Arnold!.
 And Sheena.◊